EloiStree/HelloRC/HelloUnity3D/Workshop_ScratchToUnityXR.md

 - Maximum 8: Allows exploration of side topics asked by participants.

 **Requirements, the will to:**
-- Code basics or review the basics
+- Learn to become developer
 - Learn Unity3D for Android OS
 - (Optionally) XR & Spatial computing
 - (Optionally) Old AI & Neural AI